Chowdhury Hasan Sarwardy: Training and education

-He was commissioned in the Corps of Infantry on 15 June 1980 with 2nd BMA Long Course.
+He was commissioned in the East Bengal Regiment on 15 June 1980 with the 2nd BMA Long Course.

 Sarwardy is a graduate both from Defence Services Command and Staff College and National Defence College.
 He also obtained LLB degree, Master's degree in defense studies, Master's of security studies, Master's in political science, Master's in business administration and M Phil in national development and security studies.
 He has also been awarded PhD from Bangladesh University of Professionals.

 Career

 Sarwardy commanded an Infantry Battalion, a Rifle Battalion, a Rifle Sector and an Infantry Brigade.
 He held appointments at both Division and Army Headquarters.
 He served as Battalion Commander at Bangladesh Military Academy, Director of Operations in former Bangladesh Rifles and Director Military Intelligence Directorate in the Bangladesh Army.
-He was the Founding Member and Chief Instructor at Non Commissioned Officer Academy.
-He commanded a Bangladesh army delegation to Fort Benning on 24 July 2014 which was received by Major General Austin S.Miller.
+He was the Founding Member and Chief Instructor at Non Commissioned Officers' Academy.
+He commanded a Bangladesh Army delegation to Fort Benning on 24 July 2014 which was received by Major General Austin S. Miller.

 He became a major general in April 2010.
-After his tenure as DMI (Director Military Intelligence), Sarwardy was appointed as the new DG of Bangladesh Ansar and Village Defence Party Directorate on deputation from the army.
+After his tenure as DMI (Director Military Intelligence), Sarwardy was appointed DG of Bangladesh Ansar and Village Defence Party Directorate on deputation from the army.
 Later he was appointed as Vice Chancellor of Bangladesh University of Professionals.
 He served as Area Commander for Logistic Area Dhaka and Director General of Special Security Force, Prime Minister's Office.
 He served in the SSF from 27 November 2011 to 10 September 2012.
-He was commanding the 9th Infantry Division of Bangladesh Army.
+He commanded the 9th Infantry Division of Bangladesh Army.
 He was promoted to the rank of Lt.
 General and made the GOC of Army Training and Doctrine Command (ARTDOC) at the Mymensingh Cantonment.
-His last command was as a Commandant of National Defense College (NDC) which lead to his retirement.
-He retired from his active service on 31st May, 2018.
+His last command was as a Commandant of National Defense College (NDC) which led to his retirement from active service on 31 May 2018.